 Let’s for one moment imagine The Revenant as a film with a low profile director and an unfamiliar face.
 Wouldn’t it be a great watch?
 The story doesn’t do anything wrong and as mentioned earlier, it does look good.
 Take away the big names and the overwhelming hype and you have an interesting film.
 Man gets attacked by the bear, gets attacked by man, dies, comes back to life, what a life it is.
 But to say that Leonardo Di Caprio has to win the Oscar for Best Actor in The Revenant?
 You must be having a laugh.

-Originally published on Epigram
+Full article published on Epigram